CompoundCAD/CompoundCAD/README.md

 Innovate with precision, design with excellence!

-From expert remote CAD services and tailored FreeCAD consulting to comprehensive CAD training and cutting-edge AI integration, our Windsor, Ontario-based team delivers top-tier solutions to elevate your projects.
+From expert remote CAD services and tailored FreeCAD consulting to ERPNext integration and personalized CAD training, our Windsor, Ontario-based team delivers top-tier solutions to elevate your projects.

 Experience efficiency, precision, and expertise with Compound CAD today.